What is Atmosphere?

 Contact UsGlossary

-The state of the atmosphere when it contains the maximum amount of water vapor possible at a given temperature and pressure.
+The percentage of water vapor in the air relative to the maximum amount of water vapor the air can hold at a given temperature.